+Intern Name:

+Supervisor Name:

-Evaluation Period (circle): Period 1 (September through February) Period 2 (February through August)
+Evaluation Period (check): ☐ Period 1 (September through February)

+☐ Period 2 (February through August)

-Evaluation is a collaborative process designed to facilitate growth, pinpoint areas of strength and difficulty, and refine goals.
-It is a tool for evaluation performance and also a vehicle for change.
+· · cess designed to facilitate growth, pinpoint areas of strength and difficulty, and refine erformance and also a vehicle for change.

 Directions: Circle the number on the rating scale that best describes your supervisor.
 For items that warrant additional comments, please provide feedback at the end of each section.